DanielKrawisz/Entropy/entropy.md

 0. **Bodies of the same temperature are in thermodynamic equilibrium.**

 Thus, temperature is measured by allowing a thermometer to come into equilibrium with the substance being tested.
 At equilibrium, the substance is giving as much energy from its interaction with the thermometer as the thermometer is giving back to it.
-This information is enough to define
+This information is enough to derive temperature in terms of entropy.

 ### Discovery of Entropy

+## Thermodynamics in Terms of Statistical Mechanics

 ### Laws of Thermodynamics